- amiodarone hydrochloride

 If needed, oral therapy may be initiated concomitantly at the usual loading dose.

-Renal excretion is minimal and faecal excretion is the major route.
 A study in both healthy volunteers and patients after intravenous administration of amiodarone reported that the calculated volumes of distribution and total blood clearance using a two-compartment open model were similar for both groups.
 Elimination of amiodarone after intravenous injection appeared to be biexponential with a distribution phase lasting about 4 hours.
 The very high volume of distribution combined with a relatively low apparent volume for the central compartment suggests extensive tissue distribution.
 A bolus IV injection of 400mg gave a terminal T½ of approximately 11 hours.

 No controlled paediatric studies have been undertaken.
 In the limited published data available in paediatric patients, there were no differences noted compared to adults.